 For rheumatoid arthritis (RA), the most important part of your anatomy to understand is the joints.
+RA usually starts in the neck (cervical spine), so we'll start there, too.
 This article will talk about the joints in your spine that can be affected by RA.

 At the top of your spine, where your spine and skull come together, you have the atlas vertebra.
 It's called that as a reference to Atlas from Greek mythology, who had to support the weight of the world on his shoulders.
 The atlas in the cervical spine is the first vertebra, the one that supports the weight of the head.

 Below the atlas, you have the axis vertebra.
 It got that name because it helps the atlas rotate, giving the neck incredible mobility.

 On the axis, there is a special bony projection called the odontoid process or the dens (that's what it's labeled in the drawing below); that's the pivot point for the C1 vertebra, or the atlas.
 The odontoid process is a tooth-like structure that rises from the body of the axis, and the joint space between the axis and the atlas is termed atlantoaxial.
 That is a joint that can be affected by RA.

 The cervical spine also includes the lateral (side) joints termed zygapophyseal or facet joints.
 These joints (like all joints in your body) help facilitate movement and are very important to your flexibility.